zyvy/Udacity-SQL-Notes/Lesson-2-SQL-Joins.md

 ### Outer Joins
 An OUTER JOIN, also called a FULL OUTER JOIN, is a join that will return rows from the inner join result, and also rows from either of the tables being joined.
 This join is used rarely.
+SELECT column_name(s)
+FROM table1
+(FULL) OUTER JOIN table2
+ON table1.column_name = table2.column_name
+WHERE condition;
+This will return the inner join result set, as well as any unmatched rows from either of the two tables being joined.
+Again this returns rows that do not match one another from the two tables.
+The use cases for a full outer join are very rare.

+### Some remarks
+- A LEFT JOIN and RIGHT JOIN do the same thing if we change the tables that are in the FROM and JOIN statements.
+- A LEFT JOIN will at least return all the rows that are in an INNER JOIN.
+- JOIN and INNER JOIN are the same.
+- A LEFT OUTER JOIN is the same as LEFT JOIN

 ### Joins and Filtering
 You can sometimes accomplish the same thing by either putting logic in the ON clause or by using a WHERE clause.
 Logic in the ON clause reduces the rows before combining the tables, whereas logic in the WHERE clause occurs after the join occurs.
 Put another way, when the database executes a query, it executes the join and everything in the ON clause first.
 Think of this as building the new result set.
 That result set is then filtered using the WHERE clause.
 So, these two statements produce the same results, but in different ways: